Start9Labs/documentation/source/support/faq.rst

 What is the Embassy?
 --------------------
 The Embassy is a "shelf-top" computer built using a `Raspberry Pi <https://www.raspberrypi.org/products/raspberry-pi-4-model-b/>`_ for hardware and running EmbassyOS software.
-Learn more :ref:`here <embassy>`.
+Learn more here: :ref:`embassy`.

 What is EmbassyOS?
 ------------------
 EmbassyOS is a new kind of Operating System (OS).
 It is built from the ground up to allow anyone to easily run thier own 'cloud,' remove their dependence on Big Tech, and own their own data.
 EmbassyOS allows anyone to easily self-host their own software services.
 It handles all operations of the device, including managing the Service Marketplace, Services, Backups, Updates, data, and much more.
-Learn more :ref:`here <embassyos>`.
+Learn more here: :ref:`embassyos`.

 What are EmbassyOS Services?
 ----------------------------
 A Service can be any piece of software added to the Marketplace.
 All services are "self-hosted," meaning that you are in complete control of your data.
-This means you can run your own "cloud!"
-Learn more :ref:`here <managing-services>` and see our currently :ref:`Available Services <available-services>`.
+This means you can run your own "cloud"!
+Check out our currently :ref:`available services <available-services>` and learn more here: :ref:`managing-services`.

 Does the Embassy ship worldwide?
 --------------------------------